Inspection Reports for

 Complaint Details

 The complaint alleged that the facility was not allowing a resident to leave.
-The allegation was investigated and found to be unfounded based on documentation, interviews, and observation.
-No violations were cited.
+The investigation included review of police involvement, medical and legal documents, visitor logs, and interviews.
+The allegation was found to be unfounded as evidence showed the resident left the facility multiple times with visitors.

 Report Facts